yashsinha1611/sfdocs_Build_AI/docs/RUM/agent_installation/others.md

-# Steps to install SnappyFlow RUM agent - React
+# Steps to install SnappyFlow RUM agent - Others

 :::note Prerequisites

-Any web application developed using javascript based frameworks like React etc
+Any web application developed using javascript or javascript based frameworks.
 :::

 ## **Step 1: Install the sf-apm-rum agent**